 How you learn is as important as what you learn.
 The learning experience at Birmingham combines a wide variety of study methods extending way beyond the lecture theatre, to include extensive fieldwork, practical work and tutorials.

-Our Academic Skills Centre also offers you support with your learning.
 The centre is a place where you can develop your mathematical, academic writing and general academic skills.
 It is the Centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
 These range from drop-in sessions with support with mathematics and statistics based problems provided by experienced mathematicians, to workshops on a range of topics including note talking, reading, writing and presentation skills.

-From the outset, you will be assigned your own Personal Tutor who will get to know you as you progress through your studies, providing academic and welfare advice, encouraging you and offering assistance in any areas you may feel you need extra support to make the most of your potential and your time here at Birmingham.
+- Personal tutors - You will be assigned your own personal tutor who will get to know you as you progress through your studies.
+They will provide academic support and advice to enable you to make the most of your time here at Birmingham.